siemens/continuous-clearing/README.md

 </details>

 <details>
-<summary>Run as binaries</summary>
+<summary>Run as dotnet package</summary>

- Extact the downloaded nupkg package , move to tools folder and execute the below commands in order,
+ Extract the downloaded .nupkg package , execute the following commands inside the tools folder.

  1. **Package Identifier** - This executable takes `package-lock.json` as input and provides a CycloneDX BOM file as output.
 For each of the component the availability in jfrog artifactory is identified and added in the BOM file.